 - Sign up to get the emails from your favourite online retailers to find out when they have sales.

 On the other hand, you can get good clothes from discount retail stores much cheaper than ‘brand’ clothes.
-If you’re after a plain t-shirt, for instance, a Target or Big W top is going to do the job just as well as an Esprit one, for a small fraction of the cost.
+If you’re after a plain t-shirt, for instance, a Target top is going to do the job just as well as an Esprit one, for a small fraction of the cost.

 Do people still borrow clothes?